armwrestling-ch/maywai-com/climbing-game/README.md

 Create your own custom climbing levels with the built-in level editor:

-1. Open `src/level-editor.html` in your browser
+1. Open [the Level Editor](./src/level-editor.html) in your browser
 2. Start by placing 4 starting holds at the bottom of the wall
 3. Use mouse wheel to scroll up and down the level canvas
 4. Add more holds as needed - they cannot be placed below the floor